DataMa-Solutions/docs/prep/aside/actions/Pivot_Unpivot.md

 ---
-title: Pivot and Unpivot tool
+title: Pivot and Unpivot actions
-description: Pivot/Unpivot tool allow you to apply a pivot and unpivot action on your data.
+description: Pivot and Unpivot actions allow you to apply a pivot and unpivot action on your data.
 layout: page
 ---